If you’re working in Britain, here’s a guide to employment law in the UK when it comes to ending an employment contract.

-If an employer asks you to leave your job, they must give you a minimum period of notice and, likewise, you must give your employer a minimum period of notice if you want to leave.
-The length of notice you have to give depends on how long you have been in the job, but if the employer fails to give the required notice, the employee can make a claim to the courts for wrongful dismissal.
+If an employer asks you to leave your job, they must give you a minimum period of notice.
+Likewise, you must give your employer a minimum period of notice if you want to leave.
+The length of notice depends on how long you have been in the job.
+If the employer fails to give the necessary notice, the employee can make a claim to the courts for wrongful dismissal.

 Where the employee leaves without serving the required notice period, the employer may have a right to withhold pay or claim damages.
-There are times when no notice is needed, for example if the dismissal is for gross misconduct or where constructive dismissal occurs.
+There are times when no notice is necessary, such as if the dismissal is for gross misconduct or where constructive dismissal occurs.

 Redundancy in the UK

 If you feel you have been unfairly dismissed, ask for advice from the ACAS helpline (08457 474747).
 ACAS mediate between employers and employees.